dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.16 =
+- Improve: When crypto ticker symbols clash with fiat ticker symbols, fiat symbols take priority for now.
+This issue will be ultimately fixed in the next major release.
+- Improve: Using blockchair as the default block explorer for multiple well-known cryptocurrencies.
+- Fix: Added guard clause to suppress minor warning in admin editor.

 = 5.0.15 =
 - Improve: The exchange rates for coins with a dot in their symbol (e.g. `USDT.ECRC20`) are those of the coin with symbol only the characters before the dot (e.g. `USDT`).
 This mostly helps the CoinPayments adapter.